-Furthermore, based on the lowering of the age of adulthood to 18 years of age from April 2022, we have produced an animation intended to prevent the occurrence of money-related problems among the younger generation.
+Furthermore, based on the lowering of the age of adulthood to 18 years of age from April 2022, persons of 18 years of age or older may now conclude a variety of contracts without parental consent.
+At the same time, there is concern over the increase in problems concerning money among young people.
+We have produced an animation intended to prevent the occurrence of money-related problems among the younger generation.
 The animation may also be viewed on smartphones.